-If you’re preparing for surgery, you’ve probably given a lot of thought to the education, training and experience of the surgeon performing the procedure.
-But you may not have thought much about the physician anesthesiologist or the importance of his or her medical expertise in your procedure — before, during and after — to keep you safe and comfortable.
+If you’re preparing for surgery, you’ve probably given a lot of thought to the education, training, and experience of the surgeon performing the procedure.
+But you may not have thought much about the anesthesiologist or the importance of his or her medical expertise in your procedure — before, during, and after — to keep you safe and comfortable.

-Physician anesthesiologists are medical doctors just like your primary care physician and surgeon.
-They specialize in anesthesia care, pain management and critical care medicine, and have the necessary knowledge to understand and treat the entire human body.
-Physician anesthesiologists have 12 to 14 years of education, including medical school, and 12,000 to 16,000 hours of clinical training.
+Anesthesiologists are medical doctors just like your primary care physician and surgeon.
+They specialize in anesthesia care, pain management, and critical care medicine, and have the necessary knowledge to understand and treat the entire human body.
+Anesthesiologists have 12 to 14 years of education, including medical school, and 12,000 to 16,000 hours of clinical training.

-Physician anesthesiologists evaluate, monitor and supervise patient care before, during and after surgery, delivering anesthesia, leading the Anesthesia Care Team and ensuring optimal patient safety.
+Anesthesiologists evaluate, monitor, and supervise patient care before, during, and after surgery, delivering anesthesia, leading the Anesthesia Care Team, and ensuring optimal patient safety.

-Physician anesthesiologists specialize in anesthesia care, pain management and critical care medicine.
+Anesthesiologists specialize in anesthesia care, pain management, and critical care medicine.

 - General anesthesia.
 This type of anesthesia is provided through an anesthesia mask or IV and makes you lose consciousness.
 It is used for major operations, such as a knee replacement or open-heart surgery.